-Sight and sound separation shall be maintained between all juveniles and adults while in custody at the Department (34 USC § 11133).
+Sight and sound separation shall be maintained between all juveniles and adults while in custody at the Meridian Police Department (34 USC § 11133).
 There should also be sight and sound separation between non-offenders and juvenile and status offenders.

-In situations where brief or accidental contact may occur (e.g., during the brief time a juvenile is being fingerprinted and/or photographed in booking), a member of the Meridian Police Department shall maintain a constant, immediate presence with the juvenile or the adult to minimize any contact.
+In situations where brief or accidental contact may occur (e.g., during the brief time a juvenile is being fingerprinted and/or photographed in booking), a member of the Department shall maintain a constant, immediate side-by-side presence with the juvenile or the adult to minimize any contact.
 If inadvertent or accidental contact does occur, reasonable efforts shall be taken to end the contact.

-324.7 SECURE CUSTODY
+324.9 SECURE CUSTODY